Basic-Geometry/Basic-Geometry.github.io/README.md

 - Quantum Computing: Algorithm development, simulation.

-How Accurate Are the Conventional Geometry Formulas?
+How Accurate Are The Conventional Geometry Formulas?

 Historically, Euclidean geometry has provided a framework for understanding and describing the physical world.
 It is based on axioms and postulates, leading to well-defined formulas for the calculation of areas and volumes of shapes such as circles and spheres.